First Aid: What Causes Fainting and How to Treat It

 For a medical emergency, such as fainting, dial 911 or visit your closest emergency room immediately.

-• What not to do after someone faints?
+What should I do if someone faints?

-3 Sources
+Sources

 Solv has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations.
 We avoid using tertiary references.